ashutoshpatel2210/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction distortion correction to the test image using the `cv2.undistort()` function and obtained this result of the all test images like this one:

 ![alt text][image2]
+![alt text][image3]
+![alt text][image4]
+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
+![alt text][image9]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image in cell 5 and output of the result is disaplyed in cell 6.
+I used red and green channel color threshold(threshold> 200) to detect yellow line properly in all conditions (shadow or bright light conditions), I also used HLS color thresold (Lightness and Value represent different ways to measure the relative lightness or darkness of a color), These min and max thresolds are as follows:  L channel (130,255)and S channel threshold (150, 255).
+I also applied gradient x threshold to channel s to detect edges in image.
+So binary image is combination of R & G, L, S colors and gradient in x driections.
+Here are the output of test images after applying the above procedure.

+![alt text][image10]
+![alt text][image11]
+![alt text][image12]
+![alt text][image13]
+![alt text][image14]
+![alt text][image15]
+![alt text][image16]
-![alt text][image3]
+![alt text][image17]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.